-- construct a BAP Control PDU for BH RLF indication in accordance with clause 6.2.3:
+- construct a BAP Control PDU for BH RLF indication in accordance with clause 6.2.3.3;

+[When the condition1 is met]:

+- construct a BAP Control PDU for BH recovering indication in accordance with clause 6.2.3.x;

+[When the condition2 is met]:

+- construct a BAP Control PDU for BH recovered indication in accordance with clause 6.2.3.y;

+For any contructed BAP Control PDU, the BAP entity shall:

 - if the egress BH RLC channel for the BAP control PDU is configured as specified in TS 38.473 [5]:

-- submit this BAP Control PDU to the configured egress BH RLC channel of the egress link, indicated by BH RLC CH ID IE which is associated with BAP Control PDU Channel that is set to true in TS 38.473 [5];
+- submit this BAP Control PDU to the configured egress BH RLC channel of the egress link, indicated by BH RLC CH ID IE which is associated with BAP Csontrol PDU Channel that is set to true in TS 38.473 [5];

 - else:

 - submit this BAP Control PDU to any egress BH RLC channel of the egress link.

+Editor's Note: The exact condition to send the Type2 and Type3 indications is still FFS.

+Editor's Note: The exact content and how to construct the Type2 and Type3 indications is still FFS.

 5.4.2 Receiving operation